-Today’s two main types of image sensor technology are used in digital cameras: CCD and CMOS.
+Today’s two main types of image sensor technology are used in digital camera technology: CCD and CMOS.
 Both have their benefits and cons, but which one is ultimately better?
 Let’s examine each technology to find out.

 The term “complementary metal-oxide-semiconductor” refers to CMOS technology.
 A CMOS sensor automatically converts the charge from a photosensitive pixel to a voltage at the pixel site.